octobercms/docs/setup-installation.md

 1. **A blank screen is displayed when opening the application**: Check the permissions are set correctly on the files and folders.
 For example, running the command `chmod -R 777 *` can fix it.

+1. **An error code "liveConnection" is displayed**: The installer will test a connection to the installation server using port 80.
+Check that your webserver can create outgoing connections on port 80 via PHP.
+Contact your hosting provider or this is often found in the server firewall settings.

 1. **MySQL shows an error "Syntax error or access violation: 1067 Invalid default value for ..."**: Check your MySQL settings file to make sure the `NO_ZERO_DATE` setting is disabled.

 > **Note:** A detailed installation log can be found in the `install_files/install.log` file.